Minestom/minestom.net/docs/feature/tags.md

 ## API

-First of all, it is recommenced to expose Tags as contant and reused.
+First of all, it is recommended to expose Tags as constant and reused.
 All `Tag` methods should be pure, and allow to specify additional information to handle the data.

 All tags are available as static factory methods inside the `Tag` class.